 The electroweak mixing angle is $\cos \theta_W = e/g'$.
 This is the result obtained in \cite{gripaios}.
 Note that if we had chosen, e.g., $ h' $ and $ \psi $ as our fields, their kinetic term would have the geometrical structure of a 2-sphere:

 Hence, there is no way to smoothly transform it into a plane, or in other words, to arrive at two canonical kinetic terms without derivative interactions of the two scalars as it was proposed in \cite{Redi}.
-A direct matching is only possible to the most general form of the electroweak chiral Lagrangian with two scalars, as discussed in \cite{lindnermuzakka2022}.
+A direct matching is only possible to the most general form of the electroweak chiral Lagrangian with two scalars \cite{lindnermuzakka2022}.

 It becomes clear from (\ref{eqn:goldkinetic}) that the electroweak scale is set by the vacuum expectation value (vev) of the field $ h $.
 With the fact that $ h $ must obtain a vev and from the redefinition \eqref{eqn:positive}, the dangerously looking denominator in the third term on the right is constrained to be positive.
 The other scalar $ s $ does not couple to the gauge fields.
 There is thus no potential created for it by gauge boson loops.
 In other words, it remains massless after the gauging, reflecting its nature as a \textit{gauge singlet}.

-Also an explicit calculation of the effective Lagrangian for the SM gauge fields on the background of $ \Sigma $ reproduces the coupling in (\ref{eqn:goldkinetic}) with no coupling of $ s $ to the gauge fields.
-This is done in the next section.
-It is because there is an unbroken shift symmetry among the original Goldstones in (\ref{eqn:Sigma}), namely the one associated to $ h_5 = \eta $.\footnote{The generator of this symmetry commutes with the SM generators, see the discussion in \ref{SO6}.
+In the next section an explicit calculation of the effective Lagrangian for the SM gauge fields on the background of $ \Sigma $ reproduces the coupling in (\ref{eqn:goldkinetic}) with no coupling of $ s $ to the gauge fields.
+This is because there is an unbroken shift symmetry among the original Goldstones in (\ref{eqn:Sigma}), namely the one associated to $ h_5 = \eta $.\footnote{The generator of this symmetry commutes with the SM generators, see the discussion in \ref{SO6}.
 There is however also the possibility of breaking the shift-symmetry by anomalies associated to the gauge bosons of the SM \textit{and} the strong sector \cite{chala,Sala}.
-We do not want to dive further into this aspect.} This means that there has to be a physical, massless Goldstone left in the theory.
-A potential and therefore a mass can be created for $ s $ by fermion loops, if the fermion embedding breaks $ SO(6) $ in such a way that also the $ U(1)_\eta $ shift symmetry is broken explicitly.
+We do not want to dive further into this aspect.} This indicates that there has to be a physical, massless Goldstone left in the theory.
+A potential and therefore a mass can be created for $ s $ by fermion loops, however, if the fermion embedding breaks $ SO(6) $ in such a way that also the $ U(1)_\eta $ shift symmetry is broken explicitly.
 For this to happen, the right-handed fermions must not have a well-defined charge under $ U(1)_\eta $.
-We discuss this in section \ref{fermion}.
+We discuss this in Section \ref{fermion}.